IF YOU HAVEN’T READ BOOKS 1 AND 2

 “Where are the others?”

-“The two women are only armed with spears but the man has a laser rifle like mine, and unless I’m mistaken, it will presently be aimed with accuracy at the cautious young lady behind me.”
+“The two women are armed with spears, but the man has a laser rifle like mine.
+Unless I’m mistaken, it will presently be aimed with accuracy at the cautious young lady behind me.”

-Helen looked along the driveway on which Bill had approached, and then she half-turned to gaze towards the fields.
+Helen looked along the driveway on which Bill had approached, and then she half-turned to gaze towards the nearby fields of crops.
 “I don’t see anyone.”